-Te Rūnanga o Moeraki
+- Te Rūnanga o Moeraki

-Kāti Huirapa Rūnaka ki Puketeraki
+- Kāti Huirapa Rūnaka ki Puketeraki

-Te Rūnanga o Ōtākou
+- Te Rūnanga o Ōtākou

-Te Rūnanga o Hokonui
+- Te Rūnanga o Hokonui

-Te Rūnanga o Awarua
+- Te Rūnanga o Awarua

-Te Rūnanga o Waihōpai
+- Te Rūnanga o Waihopai

-Te Rūnanga o Ōraka-Aparima
+- Te Rūnanga o Ōraka-Aparima

 The Rūnaka have identified that reconnection of fragmented areas of significant indigenous biodiversity is a key strategic outcome, and that Council reserves and open space could be central to this vision.
 They have also identified that Council reserve land, public open space and the margins of lakes and rivers are key places where Kāi Tahu values can be expressed through planting, landscaping, art, design and the provision of information.
-Approximately 45 landscapes in the district have been mapped as wahi tupuna, places of particular ancestral significance that remain of great importance today, including the major lakes and rivers and their margins.
+Approximately 45 landscapes in the district have been mapped as wāhi tūpuna, places of particular ancestral significance that remain of great importance today, including the major lakes and rivers and their margins.
 These are sites that offer particular opportunities and require protection.
+This strategy is an opportunity to enable the acknowledgement of cultural connections, values and practices in the landscape across the district, where they have been largely absent.

 Where intensification is planned, the values of the existing open space must be recognised and enhanced where required, to ensure a high standard of living can be enjoyed by residents in these areas.

 Many of our open spaces and reserves have high natural values and are home to a variety of ecosystems including tussock lands, wetlands, streams, riparian margins, native bush and lake foreshores.
-These natural areas provide habitat for our native biodiversity, protect wildlife corridors, provide for and protect carbon sequestration opportunities, protect ecosystem services that are essential for a healthy environment and are often home to taoka and mahika kai species.
+These natural areas provide habitat for our native biodiversity and protect ecosystem services that are essential for a healthy environment and are often home to taoka and mahika kai species.
 Planning for open space areas also requires consideration of the relationship with management systems and aims for healthy, resilient waterbodies.
 Natural reserves also serve to protect the region's iconic landscape.
 These values need to be protected, enhanced and celebrated to ensure future generations can learn about and enjoy them, and that Kāi Tahu cultural practices are able to be practised or restored.
 This is important as our region is increasingly impacted by human activities and climate change.